 Figure 5.14 shows the circuit diagram of a transistor current time-base generator.
-Transistor Q1 is a switch which serves the function of S .
-Transistor Q1 gets enough base drive from VCC1 through KB a °d hence is in saturation under quiescent conditions.
-At t=0, when the gating signal is applied it turns off Q1 and a trapezoidal voltage waveform appears at the base of Q2.
+Transistor Q1 is a switch which serves the function of S. Transistor Q1 gets enough base drive from VCC1 through KB a °d hence is in saturation under quiescent conditions.
+At t = 0, when the gating signal is applied it turns off Q1 and a trapezoidal voltage waveform appears at the base of Q2.
 Transistors Q2 and Q3 are connected as darlington pair to increase the input impedance so that the trapezoidal waveform source is not loaded.
 Such loading would cause nonlinearity in the ramp part of the trapezoid.
 The emitter resistor RE introduces negative current feedback into the output stage and thereby improves the linearity with which the collector current responds to the base voltage.
 For best linearity it is necessary to make the emitter resistance as large as possible.
 RE is selected so that the voltage developed across it will be comparable to the supply voltage

-Fig. 5.14 A Transistor Current Sweep Circuit

-Fig.5.14 a) Circuit Diagram b) waveform of iL c) waveform of VCE

-Sampling gates.

-Introduction :-+ of Sampling gate is a transmission circuit in which the output is an vexact reparoduction of the input Wavefram dualing a selected time interval and is sero otherwise

--> Sampling gates are also called as thream gates because the output is exactly same as the input during the trans mission interval -> Sampling gates are also called as transmission gates on Selection circuits.
-These are two types of Sampling gates (1) un dissectional Sampling gate (3) Bidispectional Sampling gate is a Sampling gate Which transmits Signal of only one polarity re either theor-he Bidispectional Sampling gate is a Sampling gate Which can transmit Signals of both the polarither.

-To Sampling gates are different from the logic gates In logic gates these can be any number of inputs and outputs of the logic gates are either pulse or Voltage levels and the output to not a superoduction the input. → The output of a Sampling gate is an exact supproduction of input dualing the selected time interval. → The marn applications of the Sampling gates
+UNIT-V Sampling gates.
+Prtroduction : + a Sampling gate is a transmission clocuit in which the output is an exact reproduction of the input Waveform dualing a selected time intraval and is seap otherwere Sande dates are the article of the set of the -> Sampling gates are also called as linear gates because the output is exactly same as the input during the trans output is exactly same as the input during the trans -> Sampling gates are also called as transmission gates 091 time selection clicuits. -> These are two types of Sampling gates (1) Unvalusectional Dampling gate Ridigectional Samuel a sta -> Unidistectional Sampling gate 12 a Sampling gate Which transmits Signal of only one polaristy so either the or-he transmits signal of only one polarity rie either the or-he Bidiante labor -> Bidiarectional Sampling gate is a Sampling gate Which can transmit signals of both the polarither. -> Nampling gates are different from the logic gates In loge gates these can be any number of inputs and outputs of the loge gates are either pulse or Voltage levels and the output is not a reproduction and outputs of the logic gates are either pulse or Voltage levels and the output to not a stepaoduction of the input. -> The output of a Sampling arte is an exact preproduction → The output of a Sampling gate is an exact snepsuoduction of input dusing the selected time integral.
+The marn applications of the Sampling gates obre.
+(1) Multiplexeas (19) choppeas (MP) D/or converters r

-- (i) Multiplexeas

-- (19) choppeas

-- (1999) D/A convertegs

-- (PV) Sample and hold clacuft.
+(TTT) D/A converses (PV) Sample and hold clacuft.